MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-XIII-Administration-Children-Families-Department-Health-Human-Services/subchapter-C-The-Administration-Community-Living/part-1324-Allotments-Vulnerable-Elder-Rights-Protection-Activities/subpart-A-State-LongTerm-Care-Ombudsman-Program/section-1324.11.md

 (iii) Access to the name and contact information of the resident representative, if any, where needed to perform the functions and duties set forth in §§ 1324.13 and 1324.19;

-(iv) Access to review the medical, social and other records relating to a resident, if -
+(iv) Access to review the medical, social and other records relating to a resident, if—

 (A) The resident or resident representative communicates informed consent to the access and the consent is given in writing or through the use of auxiliary aids and services;